GFDRR/thinkhazardmethods/source/includes/posts/_00-hazardsum.md

 <td>A landslide is the movement of natural soil and rocks controlled by gravity.
 Landslides can involve dry mass or wet mass.
 Dry mass movements can be triggered by violent geophysical hazards such as earthquakes and volcanic eruptions, but they can also be a consequence of water scarcity and soil erosion.
 Diffeerently, wet mass movements (mudslides) are more often caused by heavy precipitation or ice melting.
 Landslides are associated with other hazards such as <b>floods, tropical cyclones, and severe local storms</b>.</td></tr>

 <tr><td width="200" align=center>
-<div class="c-box-image"><center><b>Storm surge</b><br>
+<div class="c-box-image"><center><b>Coastal flood</b><br>
 <img src="images/posts/ss.png">
 </div></td>
-<td>A tidal wave/storm surge is the rise of the water level in a water body (the sea, an estuary or lake) as result of strong wind driving water towards the coast.
+<td>Coastal floods can be triggered by violent storm surge events or happen due to extreme tidal events; both pheonomena are made more severe by sea leve rise.
+A tidal wave/storm surge is the rise of the water level in a water body (the sea, an estuary or lake) as result of strong wind driving water towards the coast.
 This so-called wind setup is superimposed on the normal astronomical tide.
 The mean high water level can be exceeded by five and more metres, triggering coastal flooding.
 Storm surges are associated with <b>tropical cyclones, strong winds, and tsunamis</b>.</td></tr></table>

 ## Meteo-Climatological hazards
 A hazard caused by extreme weather and atmospheric conditions.
 Meteorological hazards range from hours to days, and influence the micro- to meso- scale.
 Climatological hazards are meso- to macro-scale processes ranging from intra-seasonal to multi-decadal climate variability.
-Human-induced global worming has a strong effect on the frequency and magnitude of such hazards.
+Human-induced global warming has a strong effect on the frequency and magnitude of such hazards.

 <table><tr><td width="200" align=center>
 <div class="c-box-image"><center><b>Cyclonic Strong Winds</b><br>